ankane/the-ultimate-guide-to-ruby-timeouts/README.md

   Raises

+  - `ActiveRecord::ConnectionNotEstablished` on connect and read timeouts for Active Record 6.1+
-  - `PG::ConnectionBad` on connect and read timeouts
+  - `PG::ConnectionBad` on connect and read timeouts for Active Record < 6.1
   - `ActiveRecord::ConnectionTimeoutError` on checkout timeout

   See also [PostgreSQL statement timeouts](#postgresql)